Mount Roraima: Geology

-Mount Roraima is composed of Proterozoic age sandstone formed about 1.7 to 2 billion years ago, and hence amongst the oldest rocks on Earth.
+Mount Roraima is composed of Proterozoic age sandstone formed about 1.7 to 2 billion years ago, and hence is amongst the oldest rocks on Earth.
 It contains a large amount of quartz deposits, 98% are silica particles, forming white or pink crystals several centimeters long.
 These rocks sit on a granite and gneiss base and were originally covered by layers of Mesozoic clay, conglomerate, and diorite, but have been exposed by erosion and by orogeny over the past 180 million years, eroded by precipitation to form strange shapes.
 The soil of the sandstone matrix is highly acidic, poor in nutrients, and very fine.
 Intense rainfall prevents the fixation of nutrients and particles, thereby preventing the formation of hilltop vegetation and soil.

 The numerous caves and rifts in the interior of the plateau make Mount Roraima exhibit a pseudo-karst structure, and these caves form a network over 15 km long, with a total height difference of 73.21 m.
 It contains the largest quartz cave in the world, discovered by the Oxford University Cave Club and the Venezuelan Speleological Society.
 These caves are formed by the infiltration of surface water, so the water level inside them depends largely on the precipitation on the surface of the plateau: prolonged drought can dry up waterways, and dry caves can also become underground rivers.
-The water that poured into it rushed into the crevices of the rock and flowed out in the form of waterfalls on the mountainside, creating many streams at the foot of the mountain.
+Water pours into the caves, rushes through crevices in the rock, and flows out as waterfalls on the mountainside, feeding numerous streams at the foot of the mountain.